Environment

 66˚North's approach to protecting the Earth

 All manufacturing and distribution causes harm to the earth.
 How then can a company be “sustainable,” and does that word still have meaning?
-As it comes to clothing, we believe that over-consumerism, disposable products, and waste (which restarts the vicious cycle) cause the greatest harm to the earth.
+When it comes to clothing, we believe that over-consumerism, disposable products, and waste cause the greatest harm.
 It doesn’t matter if you buy a biodegradable jacket if—due to function, quality, or aesthetics—you buy a new one every year.
-Through longevity of design, function, construction, care, and desirability, 66˚North expects our products to reduce the need for long-term consumption whether bought new or second-hand.
+Through the longevity of design, function, construction, care, and desirability, our products reduce the need for long-term consumption whether bought new or second-hand.

 Scope 1